datawire/datawire-connect/examples/helloDatawireConnect/README.md

 ### Java

-To build just the Python implementation, you can use `make java`.
+To build just the Java implementation, you can use `make java`.

 Run the Java server with